National Diet Library, Vision 2021–2025: The Digital Shift at the National Diet Library

 4. Cooperation with affiliated institutions

-We strive to enhance our cultural infrastructure and provide public access to knowledge though cooperation with a wide range of affiliated institutions in Japan and overseas.
+We strive to enhance our cultural infrastructure and provide public access to knowledge through cooperation with a wide range of affiliated institutions in Japan and overseas.

 (1) Support for and cooperation with libraries in Japan